Yelp/mrjob/docs/guides/emr-opts.rst

     :switch: --master-instance-type
     :type: :ref:`string <data-type-string>`
     :set: emr
-    :default: ``'m1.medium'``
+    :default: (automatic)

     like :mrjob-opt:`instance_type`, but only for the master Hadoop node.
-    This node hosts the task tracker and HDFS, and runs tasks if there are no other nodes.
-Usually you just want to use :mrjob-opt:`instance_type`.
+    This node hosts the task tracker/resource manager and HDFS, and runs tasks if there are no other nodes.

+    If you're running a single node (no :mrjob-opt:`num_core_instances` or :mrjob-opt:`num_task_instances`), this will default to the value of :mrjob-opt:`instance_type`.

+    Otherwise, defaults to ``m1.medium`` (exception: ``m1.small`` on the deprecated 2.x AMIs), which is usually adequate for all but the largest jobs.

     .. versionchanged:: 0.5.4